US, China COVID recovery dwarfs all others | DW | 05.01.2022

 Britain's economy has also taken a blow from the shipping and other logistics delays, which compounded the effects of the country's departure from the European Union.

-All three countries' economies will have surpassed their pre-COVID highs by the end of 2022, the Organization for Economic Co-operation and Development projections show.
+All three countries' economies will have surpassed their pre-coronavirus highs by the end of 2022, the Organization for Economic Co-operation and Development projections show.

-After the first lockdowns brought economies to a halt, data from the Organization for Economic Co-operation and Development suggest total global GDP fell 9.7% within the space of just 6 months.
+After the first lockdowns brought economies to a halt, data from the Organization for Economic Co-operation and Development suggest total global GDP fell 9.7% within the space of just six months.

 The total monetary value of global trade and services is now $94 trillion, according to the International Monetary Fund, and is predicted to rise by a tenth by the end of 2023.